Tom Mix MuseumPO Box 190

 The museum houses items from Tom Mix's personal collection, providing a glimpse into the life of one of Oklahoma's most colorful figures.
 Those too young to remember the man and his talent are sure to find his story as fascinating as those who watched him ride across the movie screen years ago.

-Tom Mix was born on January 6, 1880, in Mix Run, Pennsylvania.
-His parents Edwin and Elizabeth Mix named him Thomas Hezikiah Mix.
-When he enlisted in the Army in April 1898, he listed his name as Thomas E. Mix.
+Tom Mix was born on January 6, 1880, in Mix Run, Pennsylvania to Edwin and Elizabeth Mix.

 Misinformation and lore seems to abound about Tom Mix.
 Some of the stories were created as publicity for the studios, others Tom himself spread and from there the stories multiplied until the truth became hard to find.